zed-alpha/shadow-gadgets/README.md

   presses, for example, aren't "free" when the button has an active library shadow.

-  It's not great, but it's likely not a huge deal for most setups, especially considering that many animations will cause the same invalidations anyway.
+  It's not great, but it's likely not a big deal for most setups, especially considering that many animations will cause the same invalidations anyway.
 The app in the `demo` module has several different arrangements that translate and rotate and such, so you can investigate the effects, if curious.

-- To disable the target's inherent shadow, its `ViewOutlineProvider` is wrapped in a custom implementation.
-This has the possibility of breaking something if some function or component is expecting the `View` to have one of the static platform implementations; i.e., `BACKGROUND`, `BOUNDS`, or `PADDED_BOUNDS`.
-  This shouldn't cause a fatal error, or anything – it's no different than anything else that uses a custom provider – but you might need to rework some background drawables or the like.

 <br />